 On the side of the road is not the time to be thinking about vehicle maintenance!
 Before the winter rush hits, make sure that you (or a shop) takes a look at:

-- Tires: Tread depth, Wear, Cracking, Foreign objects (such as nails), and appropriate model for conditions (such as snow/rain, etc.).
+- Tires: Measure Tread depth, Look for Wear, Cracking, Foreign objects (such as nails), and be sure you have the appropriate model for conditions (such as snow/rain, etc.).
 Inflate to manufacturer specifications!

 - Battery: Batteries are taxed harder in cold climates; make sure your battery is healthy and properly maintained.